A Gumbel-based Rating Prediction Framework for Imbalanced Recommendation: GVN Framework

-We have obtained the score feature for each user and item based on Gumbel distribution, and as shown in Figure~\ref{fig:overview}, the proposed GRP can incorporate the representations learned from other methods.
-To better extract the feature information of the aforementioned feature vectors (i.e., the user score feature $\mathbf{p_u}$, the item score feature $\mathbf{p_i}$, and the user-item interaction feature learned from existing models, denoted as $\mathbf{s_{u,i}}$.), it’s necessary to fuse them effectively.
-Inspired by the excellent feature extraction results obtained by the multi-scale convolutional neural network (CNN) on many other NLP-related tasks~\cite{b52,b53,b54}, in this paper, we introduce a multi-scale CNN-based fusion layer into the rating prediction task to obtain the final user-item features.
-This method can not only extract the feature information from the single input vector but also effectively learn the hidden correlation across different input vectors.
+We design a feature fusion layer to incorporate the representations from various views of interactive features (denoted as $\mathbf{s_{u,i}}$) with the Gumbel-based score features ($\mathbf{p_{u}^{i}}$ and $\mathbf{p_{i}^{j}}$).
+The module aims to capture comprehensive views of interactive features from rating-based (or reviewed-based) models and the score features from Gumbel-based score feature learning.
+In this work, we introduce a multi-scale CNN-based fusion layer to achieve the goal.
+This method can extract the feature information from the multiple input vectors and effectively learn the hidden correlation across different input vectors.